UNCG-DAISY/Coastal-Image-Labeler/docs/docs/code_doc/database/models.md

 These are some Typescript type annotations to help understand the structre of each question type.
 Anything with `?:` means its optional, else its required

+There are 4 types of questions, Radio,Checkbox,Quick submit button and Textfield.
 ```ts
 type QuestionSetQuestions = TextFieldQuestion | ButtonSubmitQuestion | CheckboxQuestion | RadioQuestion